borglab/gtsam/README.md

 # README - Georgia Tech Smoothing and Mapping Library

+**As of August 1, develop is officially in "Pre 4.1" mode, and features deprecated in 4.0 were removed.
+Use the last 4.0.3 release if you need those features.
+However, most are easily converted and can be tracked down (in 4.0.3) by disabling the cmake flag GTSAM_ALLOW_DEPRECATED_SINCE_V4**

 ## What is GTSAM?

 GTSAM is a C++ library that implements smoothing and